dwrrehman/programming_language/old_readme.txt

 --------------------[EXAMPLE 2]----------------------

-(this is a simple loop from 0 to 9, executed at runtime)
+(this is a simple loop from 0 to 9, executed at runtime) (these parenthetical thingies are comments, by the way)

 set count 0101
 set i 0